Classroom Support Services

 Neuroscience and Behavior of the Mind

 The College of Humanities and Social Sciences provides a hands-on experience where students gain a deeper understanding of the brain.
 We discuss the anatomy of a neuron and how impulses travel throughout the brain to the body.
-By observing sheep brains, students will learn about the anatomical structures and psychological processes of the human brain.
+By observing sheep brains, students can learn about the anatomical structures and psychological processes of the human brain.
 Each step is explained using anatomical terms, thus bringing psychology and behavioral health science to life.

 Trash to Treasure: Reduce, Reuse, Recycle